MarcHoutreille/ASBL-Feriadart/README.md

 ### GALLERY page

 On the "Gallery" page you will find a list of all present and future Events ordered by theirs "date_start" value from newest to oldest.
+Only Events with at least 1 picture will be shown.

 ![Gallery Section](readme/frontpage-gallery-section.png)